github/branch-deploy/README.md

 - The `main` branch is always considered to be a stable and deployable branch
 - All changes are deployed to production before they are merged to the `main` branch
 - To roll back a branch deployment, you deploy the `main` branch
-- `noop` deployments should not make changes but rather report what they "would" have done
+- `noop` deployments should not make changes but rather report what they "would" have done and do not require approval or review before starting

 #### Why use branch deployments?